SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 }
 ```

-After reading the solution once again, you feel fairly content with the solution, its clear, readable, easy to understand and a change in range can be easily done.
+After reading the solution once again, you feel fairly content with the solution, it's clear, readable, easy to understand and a change in range can be easily done.
 You tell yourself "another hour of honest work", close your editor and send out an invoice to the client.

 One might feel the urge to discuss overengineering as we reflect on this case study, that's not what this article is about.
 The focus of this article leads towards another thought process to examine.